abtt-decompiled/analysis/media.md

 May 7 2020 - [Un-appy, Scott: flaws and inconsistencies start to mount for troubled surveillance app](https://www.crikey.com.au/2020/05/07/flaws-inconsistencies-covidsafe/) - Crikey (Australia/COVIDSafe).
 "The haste with which the government has rushed out its surveillance app means flaws are now emerging that could be exploited by stalkers and domestic abusers."

 May 8 2020 - [A comparison on the state of CovidApp transparency in Aus, the UK and Singapore](https://twitter.com/VTeagueAus/status/1258745850647293953) - Vanessa Teague, Twitter thread

+May 10 2020 - [Coronavirus contact tracing poses serious threats to our privacy](https://theconversation.com/coronavirus-contact-tracing-poses-serious-threats-to-our-privacy-137073) - The Conversation.
+"Contact tracing using digital technology represents an opportunity to battle COVID-19 and reopen the economy, but its application will create unprecedented surveillance infrastructure beyond anything we have seen before."

 ## Academic Pieces